 The National Park Service, after more than 15 years of planning, has announced plans to create a marine reserve in Biscayne National Park to protect the park’s ailing reefs and…See more ›

 Biscayne National Park protects some of our country’s most incredible yet severely threatened coral reefs.
 The declining health of Biscayne’s marine resources is the result of decades of overfishing, overuse, water pollution and warming seas.

 Population growth in South Florida has come with problems.
-The number of recreational fishing vessels in South Florida grew by about 757% from 1964 to 2014.
+The number of recreational fishing vessels in South Florida grew by more than 750% from 1964 to 2014.
 Advances in technology have quadrupled the efficiency of recreational anglers, putting huge amounts of pressure on fish populations.
-For every 20 fish caught back in 1960, only one fish is caught today.
+As a result, for every 20 fish caught back in 1960, only one fish is caught today.
 If someone were chopping down redwood trees or giant sequoias in our national parks, there would be a public outcry.
 The same should be true in Biscayne, where our iconic coral reefs and marine life are on the verge of collapse.
 It is clear that something must be done to protect the resources of Biscayne National Park.

 Marine reserves are areas that prohibit fishing and the extraction of resources.
 They provide protection for coral reefs and their inhabitants while also creating valuable visitor experiences for divers and snorkelers.
 The marine reserve created in Biscayne National Park is small — just 6% of a park that is 95% water — but it will have a big impact.